Pirates reportedly hire Sarah Gelles as assistant general manager

 RELATED: New Pirates Coach Caitlyn Callahan Focused On Her Job, Not History

-For the past five seasons, Gelles was the Houston Astros' Research and Development Department Director.
+For the past five seasons, Gelles, a Philadelphia native, was the Houston Astros' Research and Development Department Director.

 During that time span, the Astors won their division four times, two American League Pennants, and a World Series.